9 Detoxifying Drinks: What Works? What Doesn’t?

 This is another great liver tonic for people wanting to heal from excessive alcohol use, and you may even want to alternate diluted cranberry juice (see above) and dandelion tea for that purpose.

-The fresh greens don’t taste good, at all, if your palate doesn’t respond well to bitterness.
+Real talk: the fresh dandelion greens don’t taste good, at all, if your palate doesn’t respond well to bitterness.

 Bitters, however, stimulate bile production better and more naturally than anything else, and chewing a leaf of dandelion greens, or drinking the tea, 10 to 20 minutes before a meal is very helpful to anyone in need of improving their liver, gut, or overall health.

 (You can do this before meals as well for excellent benefits, even when not doing a dandelion tea cleanse.)

 As an alternative, you can make dandelion tea the base of a green smoothie rather than a straight-up tea; this won’t improve the taste of the smoothie, but it will significantly mask the tea’s flavor!

-This is a less popular protocol than the nicely flavored lemon water and cranberry juice detoxes, but dandelion tea would be a great thing to drink, every morning, in lieu of breakfast, for one to two weeks, anytime your intuition or symptoms tell you that you need some extra care and rest from heavy digestion.
+This is protocol is less popular than the nicely-flavored lemon water and cranberry juice detoxes, but dandelion tea would be a great thing to drink every morning in lieu of breakfast, for one to two weeks, anytime your intuition or symptoms tell you that you need some extra care and rest from heavy digestion.

 5. Protein Drinks Detox